sparkfun/WiFly-Shield/src/WiFly/README.txt

 There are some known issues:

- * Only supports WPA networks with passwords.
-If you have a network without a passphrase then it should work if you supply a dummy passphrase.
+ * Only supports WPA networks with passwords or open networks.
 If you have a WEP network you should probably change it to use WPA instead. :) If that's not an option then it should be possible to change the library code to set the WEP key rather than a WPA passphrase.

  * Incomplete documentation.